OsimFavour/Shopify-search/README.md

 # Contributing
 Contributions to The `Shopify-search` are welcome!
 If you find a bug or have an idea for a new feature, please create a pull request with your changes

+# License
+- This project is licensed under the [MIT License](LICENSE).
+See the LICENSE file for more information.

+# Contact
+If you have any question or concerns about the Shopify Search Engine, please contact me at [famos204@gmail.com].
+Thank you for using the Shopify Search Engine!